Hi, I’m Ellen!

-I started Cheap Cooking during a dot.com bust in 2002 I think.
-When I needed to cut back on expenses the first time (after I quit my job to stay home with my new baby (way back when, she’s now an adult!), I scoured used bookstores and garage sales and libraries for information.
-I want to share what I learned (and still use).
+I started Cheap Cooking during a dot.com bust, in 2002 I think, but I started learning how to cook after I quit my job to stay home with my new baby in 1991.
+I scoured used bookstores and garage sales and libraries for information on how to save money on groceries, among other things.
+During the dot.com bust, my business went south and I needed to focus on saving money again, this time as a single mom with two young children.
+I wanted to share what I learned (and still use) so started this web site.
 There have been boom and bust cycles in my life since I stayed home with my firstborn.
 Sometimes I eat out a bit more often or feel free to experiment with some unusual ingredients from a new cuisine, but I’m always very conscious of what I’m spending.

 I was a contributor to Digital Dish, The Freshest Writing and Recipes from Food Blogs Around the World and have had articles published on various web sites, including The Dollar Stretcher.